Basic Vision Research

 For publication information and more, see the Lab faculty’s profiles:

-Robert Lavker, PhDHan Peng, PhD
+Robert Lavker, PhD, Han Peng, PhD

-Contact Lavker Lab
+Contact Lavker/Peng Lab

-Contact the Lavker Lab at 312-503-2043 or visit us on campus in the Montgomery Ward Building, 303 E. Chicago Avenue, Ward 9-120, Chicago, Illinois, 60611.
+Contact the Lavker/Peng Lab at 312-503-2043 or visit us on campus in the Montgomery Ward Building, 303 E. Chicago Avenue, Ward 9-120, Chicago, Illinois, 60611.

 Faculty